 In the same period of the mission in Somalia, the raiders of the Nono - together with the GOI operators of the Navy - they also had to cope with the extremely difficult mission Hippocampus, that is the evacuation from Rwanda of hundreds of our compatriots, blocked in the country devastated by the civil war (the term tribal war would be more appropriate) in which thousands of people were literally torn to pieces.

 Meanwhile, another peacekeeping operation began, this time in the Balkans.
-The Col Moschin he was at the head of the Italian contingent (based on 8th Bersaglieri Brigade Garibaldi) which entered Sarajevo, the capital of Bosnia, in 1995, destroyed by Serbian artillery.
+The Collar Moschin he was at the head of the Italian contingent (based on 8th Bersaglieri Brigade Garibaldi) which entered Sarajevo, the capital of Bosnia, in 1995, destroyed by Serbian artillery.
 The tactical context was less dangerous than the Somali one, however the local militias were better organized and armed (not to mention the threat posed by depleted uranium ammunition, widely used in bombings against Serbian forces).

 And anyway the Nono carries out special operations in all respects, first dealing with inter-entity separation in the Gorbavita neighborhood in Sarajevo and then moving its main activities to Pale where the government of the Serbska republic was located and where Karadzich lived.

 In 1997 the Albanian emergency broke out, the Nono with the GOI they contribute to the evacuation of Italians and foreigners from the fiery Valona.
 Later they take part in the international mission Alba, under Italian leadership, for the stabilization of Albania.